rdevries-thoughtworks/leap_se/pages/docs/platform/guide/keys-and-certificates.md

 Removing sysadmin access
 --------------------------------

-Suppose you want to remove `userx` from having any further ssh access to the servers.
+Suppose you want to remove `userx` from having any further SSH access to the servers.
 Do this:

     rm -r users/userx
     leap deploy